LMBorderon/Projet_Python_Mongo/README.md

 - Use collection "books" in JSON file, to insert in your database MongdoDB.
 - Change the name of your database in config.py
 - Tests on main_project.py
-- Some instructions at the end may lead you back at the beginning, this means the document doesn't exist.
+- Some instructions at the end may lead you back at the beginning, this means the file(s) doesn't exist.

   Enjoy !